nekwebdev/calis/README.md

     --nvidia     Use proprietary NVIDIA drivers, defaults to off.
     --extra      Run an extra script chrooted as root in /mnt at the end, defaults to off.
                  All arguments given to chocolate.sh will be passed to that script.
-    --pkgs       Path to packages csv file for the extra script, defaults to '/root/packages.csv'.

 **NOTE:** On an Arch Linux based system you can run `build.sh` to build an Arch Linux ISO with the scripts copied in /root and with a password of `root` set for the root user so you can ssh directly into the system and get things going in one command: